maximvdberg/reasamplomatic-multi/README.md

 ## Planned Features
  - [ ] Call "detect pitch" from the sampler.
 See [here](#no-automatic-pitch-detection) for more information.
+ - [ ] Allow `refresh` to reconnect after closing & reopening REAPER.
  - [ ] A way to save user settings without requiring them to edit the script.
  - [ ] Shortcut to zoom to fit all note ranges.
  - [ ] Testing!
 There are probably still many bugs, so please let me know if you find any.

 ## Limitations